tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Top 10 important features](Images/stu-random-forest-2.png)

-Engage the class by calling on a couple of students to share their insights in the _Analysis Questions_ section.
-Guidance is provided below.
+Engage the class by calling on a couple of students to share their insights in the Analysis Questions section.
+Guiding questions are provided below.

 * **Question 1:** Would you trust this model to deploy a fraud detection solution in a bank?